Gavin Short

-In November 2009 he was elected to the Legislative Assembly for Stanley, and in June 2010 he represented the Falklands at the annual meeting of the UN Special Committee on Decolonisation in New York City.
+In November 2009, he was elected to the Legislative Assembly for Stanley, and in June 2010 he represented the Falklands at the annual meeting of the UN Special Committee on Decolonisation in New York City.

 Short won re-election in 2013, but lost his seat at the 2017 general election.
 In 2018 he joined the Falkland Islands Radio Service as a Senior News Correspondent.
+He returned to the assembly at the next election.

+In June 2023, Short and fellow assembly member John Birmingham addressed the United Nations Special Committee on Decolonization to speak about the dispute over the islands’ sovereignty.